fmartin92/fmartin92.github.io/_posts/2020-07-24-tours-on-a-sphere.markdown

 layout: post
 title:  "Tours on a sphere"
 date:   2020-07-24 11:19:35 -0300
-categories: jekyll update
+tags: geometry mathematica
 ---
 A while ago I stumbled upon this nice geometry problem:

 > Pick a point $$p$$ on the unit sphere and fix some length $$L$$.
 If we start at $$p$$ and move $$L$$ units of length northward, then $$L$$ eastward, $$L$$ southward and finally $$L$$ westward, do we end up at the same point we started from?

-The answer, somewhat surprisingly, depends on the point $$p$$ we start from, although generically we do _not_ end up at the same place.
-This happens because when moving north or southward our trajectory lies on meridians, which are all [great circles][great-circles], while on the other hand the length of parallels depends on their latitude: as we go near the poles, parallels are shorter.
+The answer, somewhat surprisingly, depends on the point $$p$$ we start from, although generically we do _not_ end up at the same place.This happens because when moving north or southward our trajectory lies on meridians, which are all [great circles][great-circles], while on the other hand the length of parallels depends on their latitude: as we go near the poles, parallels are shorter.
 For example, if we start up on a point close to the equator but lying on the northern hemisphere, our first trip on the northernmost parallel sweeps up a broader angle than the southernmost, since the first one is shorter.
 In this way we end up on a point slightly eastward than from where we started, as the following picture shows:

 {:refdef: style="text-align: center;"}
 ![A failed tour round a sphere](/assets/2020-07-24-sphere1.gif)